prasunanand/gsoc_blog/sciruby_blog.md

 NMatrix on JRuby offers comparable speeds to MRI.
 For specific computations it will be possible to leverage the treading support of JRuby and speed up things using multiple cores.

-Adding new functionality to NMatrix/JRuby will be easy from here.
+Adding new functionality to NMatrix-JRuby will be easy from here.
 Personally I am interested to add OpenCL support to leverage the GPU computational capacity available on most machines today.

 ## **Conclusion**
 The main goal of this project was to bring  **Scientific Computation to JRuby**, to gain from the performance JRuby offers.